 PowerPoint presentations are commonly used among session presenters as an effective way to display ideas and data.
 Because PowerPoint is a visual media, presenters should be sure to make presentations accessible to all audience members.
-For more information on creating accessible PowerPoint presentations, including an accessible template, download this PowerPoint presentation.
-(84KB])
+For more information on creating accessible PowerPoint presentations (including an accessible template), please refer to:

 - Title fonts should be 44 pt. or greater.
 Text fonts should be 36 pt. or greater